MicrosoftDocs/azure-docs/articles/active-directory/external-identities/troubleshoot.md

 By default, SharePoint Online and OneDrive have their own set of external user options and don't use the settings from Microsoft Entra ID.
 You need to enable [SharePoint and OneDrive integration with Microsoft Entra B2B](/sharepoint/sharepoint-azureb2b-integration-preview) to ensure the options are consistent among those applications.
 ## Invitations have been disabled for directory

-If you're notified that you don't have permissions to invite users, verify that your user account is authorized to invite external users under Microsoft Entra ID > User settings > External users > Manage external collaboration settings:
+If you're notified that you don't have permissions to invite users, verify that your user account is authorized to invite external users under Identity > Users > User settings > External users > Manage external collaboration settings:

 :::image type="content" source="media/troubleshoot/external-user-settings.png" alt-text="Screenshot showing the External User settings.":::